Kane Frisby, “Using data to improve HR processes”

 We’re celebrating today, because we are officially a Workday Certified Solution Partner – yes we graduated from the hottest HCM integration university this summer!

 Commitment Pays Off

 Two years ago, Dovetail made a commitment with Workday to design, build, and deliver a real time bi-directional integration to help serve the Dovetail and Workday ecosystem, cohesively.
 It’s a true win-win outcome for both vendor and customers – as anyone with software implementation experience will tell you – getting two technologies integrated together on a project is never easy.
 One very big pain with custom integrations is accountability – when things go wrong, who is accountable?
 Is it your internal IT, or perhaps vendor one or vendor two – maybe it’s all three?
-Which one will own the problem and …
+Which one will own the problem and drive …

 Recently, I wrote about the Sierra-Cedar HR Systems Survey, and how that survey helped me to get multi-million dollar funding for new HCM technology.
 While I was writing that entry, it made me think of the next step of the HCM buying process: vendor selection.